-CONSOLIDATED RESULTS -- 2001 COMPARED TO 2000
+CONSOLIDATED RESULTS - 2001 COMPARED TO 2000

-Systemwide sales decreased 5.3% to \$11.8 billion in 2001 from \$12.4 billion in 2000.
+Systemwide sales decreased 5.3% to \$11.8 billion in 2001 from 12.4 billion in 2000.

 Revenues from services decreased 3.3%.
 Revenues were unfavorably impacted during the year by changes in currency exchange rates, as the U.S. Dollar strengthened relative to many of the functional currencies of the Company's foreign subsidiaries.
 Revenues were flat at constant exchange rates.
-Acquisitions had a favorable impact of 1.3% on 2001 consolidated revenues, on a constant currency basis.
+Revenue growth in 2001 attributable to acquisitions was approximately \$180 million.
+Revenues excluding acquisitions decreased 5.0%, or 1.3% on a constant currency basis.

 Operating profit declined 23.6% during 2001.
-As a percentage of revenues, Operating profit was 2.3% compared to 2.9% in 2000.
+As a percentage of revenues, operating profit was 2.3% compared to 2.9% in 2000.
 This decrease in operating profit margin reflects the de-leveraging of the business caused by the slowing revenue growth coupled with the Company's continued investment in certain expanding markets and strategic initiatives.
+Acquisitions did not have a significant impact on operating profit, or operating profit as a percentage of revenue, during the year.

 Gross profit increased .5% during 2001, as the gross profit margin improved 70 basis points (.7%) to 18.7% in 2001 from 18.0% in 2000.
 The improved margin is due primarily to a change in business mix to higher value services and to improved pricing in most major markets.
+The change in business mix to higher value services came primarily from acquisitions.
+Gross profit margin improvement attributable to acquisitions was 30 basis points (.3%) during 2001.
+Gross profit growth from acquisitions was approximately \$56 million.
+Excluding acquisitions, gross profit decreased 2.5% and increased 1.5% on a constant currency basis.